Hi, I'm Vera Carter!

 George owns an automotive garage, and I commute to work at a nuclear plant where I spend my days writing regulatory correspondence and juggling licensing matters.

-We share our home with three German Shepherd companions: Hunter (a.k.a. maniac), and brother-and-sister Romeo and Juliet.
-We’ve had a passion for the large Shepherds since I brought our first big boy (Boss) home in 1993.
+We share our home with two German Shepherd companions, brother-and-sister Romeo and Juliet.
+Our dear girl Hunter (a.k.a. maniac), died from cancer in 2017.
+We've had a passion for the large Shepherds since I brought our first big boy (Boss) home in 1993.

-I love the ruggedness of the land carved by glaciers at the edge of the Canadian Shield, and I take long walks with Hunter past our shooting range and down to a spring that runs through a cedar grove at the bottom of the property, where she loves to flush partridge and chase squirrels (she’s never caught one).
+I love the ruggedness of the land carved by glaciers at the edge of the Canadian Shield, and loved taking long walks with Hunter past our shooting range and down to a spring that runs through a cedar grove at the bottom of the property, where she loved to flush partridge and chase squirrels (she never caught one).

 So that's a snapshot of who I am, and what I'm passionate about.
 But I'm neglecting our biggest love-the shooting sports-and above all, the precision rifle.